Southern Pulled Pork

 - 1 tablespoon cornstarch

 - Place pork in a 3- or 4-qt. slow cooker.
 Combine the mustard, molasses, brown sugar and soy sauce; pour over roast.
 Cover and cook on low for 6-8 hours or until meat is tender.

 - Remove meat; cool slightly.
 Skim fat from cooking juices; transfer to a large saucepan.
-Bring to a boil.
+Bring to a boil over medium-high heat.
 Combine cornstarch and water until smooth; gradually stir into juices.
 Return to a boil; cook and stir for 2 minutes or until thickened.